Why Plant Trees?

 Trees are a significant asset in our community.
 Trees not only provide shade to cool our houses and neighborhoods, but they also absorb stormwater, clean dangerous particles from our air, beautify our city, increase property values, and improve our mental health.
 When planted correctly and placed in the right spot, trees can significantly enhance our City and improve our day-to-day lives.
 Some studies estimate that every $1 spent on tree planting and maintenance provides $3 in services to the community.

 While the City has some resources to plant trees in parks and public spaces, maintaining a healthy, beautiful, and beneficial “Urban Forest” ultimately depends on all of us.
 This webpage is designed to give you some more information on how you can help the City of Jeff grow and maintain its tree canopy.

 Below is a link to the City’s tree ordinance.
 This ordinance sets standards and defines the responsibilities for trees planted in or encroaching into the public rights-of-way.

 With so many types of trees to choose from, selecting the right tree for your yard can be a difficult task.
 When choosing a tree, it is important to think about how large the tree will get over time, how much water it needs to be healthy, how disease resistant it is, whether its native or non-native to Indiana, and so forth.

 The following is a short list of species that are recommended for planting in Jeffersonville.
 These trees are well-suited for growing Southern Indiana and, generally speaking, do not have pest problems.
 As with any tree, success depends on proper siting and planting.
-The Indiana Community Tree Selection Guide can help you make decisions on what is best for your yard.

 When to Plant